wrote/read-dir-structure/README.md

 ### Reasons for Errors

-The following errors can happen and [have been tested against](test/spec/errors.js):
+The following errors can happen and have been [context tested](test/spec/errors.js) against:

 | Happens when... | code | Message |
 | --------------- | ---- | ------- |